carbon-language/carbon-lang/docs/design/values.md

 for the purpose of the interop remains.

-**Future work:** when a type customizes its value representation, as currently specified this will break the use of `const &` C++ APIs with such an value.
+**Future work:** when a type customizes its value representation, as currently specified this will break the use of `const &` C++ APIs with such a value.
 We should extend the rules around value representation customization to require that either the representation type can be converted to (a copy) of the customized type, or implements an interop-specific interface to compute a